About the Geriatric Medicine Fellowship Program

 - Administration: Fellows learn administrative requirements for research, curriculum development, and/or long-term care based on their interest.

-- Reynolds Grants - Two grants from the Association of Directors of Geriatric Academic Programs were formally completed in 2015, although the education initiatives spawned from these grants have been integrated into a longitudinal geriatric curriculum for medical students.
+Reynolds Grants - Two grants from the Association of Directors of Geriatric Academic Programs were formally completed in 2015, but the education initiatives spawned from these grants have been integrated into a longitudinal geriatric curriculum for medical students.

-- Geriatric Education Center - Established in 2010; a statewide collaboration directed by Edward Ansello in the Virginia Center on Aging and co-directed by Peter Boling.
+Geriatric Education Center - Established in 2010; a statewide collaboration directed by Tracey Gendron in the Virginia Center on Aging and co-directed by Peter Boling.

-- Geriatrics Workforce Enhancement Program - Recipients of Geriatrics Workforce Enhancement Program grant in 2015 and a continuation in 2019, funded until 2024.
+Geriatrics Workforce Enhancement Program - Recipients of Geriatrics Workforce Enhancement Program grant.

-We are proud that many of our fellowship graduates have gone forward to accept academic positions, including seven of our current faculty members.
+We are proud that many of our fellowship graduates have gone forward to accept academic positions, including seven of our current faculty members across both campuses.
 We have been fortunate to hire several of our recent fellows to stay on as faculty as our Division continues to rapidly expand.
 Our geriatric division continues to grow rapidly, giving more opportunities to experience a diversity of practice and tailored mentorship to our fellows.

 Welcome